 It’s mostly private rooms available to rent on the outskirts of the city, but for 48 hours in Edinburgh, all are within walking distance or a short bus ride to the city centre.

 A boutique hostel with over 70 beds, The Baxter is a brief walk from Waverley Station.
-Scrambled eggs for breakfast is included in your board price, whipped up by the team each morning.
+Scrambled eggs for breakfast are included in your board price, whipped up by the team each morning.

 Address | 5 W Register St, Edinburgh EH2 2AA, UK